-When the smartphone was first released this idea of counting gigs was not a thing, instead cellphone carriers had you counting your talk minuets and texts.
+When the smartphone was first released this idea of counting gigs was not a thing, instead, cellphone carriers had you counting your talk minutes and texts.
 Fast forward to today and that option is no longer profitable for the cellular companies and instead has been replaced with data.

 What is Cellular Data?

-All files, weather a webpage, video, or a ad, have a size.
+All files, whether a webpage, video, or an ad, have a size.
 When you access any data that is not saved on your device, it has to be downloaded by an external server.
 When this happens ideally that file size is the amount of cellular data that will be used.
-This size will very based of compressions and locations of the retrieving data.
+This size will vary based on compressions and locations of the retrieving data.
 Your data is only used when you do not have a Wi-Fi connection or Wi-Fi Assist is enabled.
-For instance if you have a 2KB file it will use more or less 2KB of your cellular data.
+For instance, if you have a 2KB file it will use more or less 2KB of your cellular data.

 Using your Data

 Today it is very easy to use a lot of data, bringing Netflix or YouTube, playing games, ads, and browsing the web for hours, in no time you may realize that all of your data is gone.
 Below are ways to monitor and control your data.

 It is important to keep up with how much data you have used.
 To do so on your iPhone open “Settings” then go to “Mobile Data”, or “Cellular”.
 In this menu scroll down to the “Cellular Data” group, where at the top of this group you will find “Current Period” and to the right the amount of data you have used in this period.
 If you keep scrolling down you will see a list of all the apps on your phone.
 Under the name of the app is the amount of data that has been used for the current period.